 Investment transactions and investment income-Security transactions and related investment income security transactions are recorded on the trade date (the date the order to buy or sell is executed).
 Realized gains or losses on securities sold are determined on the identified cost basis.
 Interest income, net of any applicable withholding taxes, is recorded on the accrual basis.
 Dividend income, net of any applicable withholding taxes, is recognized on the ex-dividend date except that certain dividends from foreign securities, if any, are recognized as soon as the Fund is informed of the ex-dividend date.
 Non-cash dividends, if any, are recorded at the fair value of the securities received.
-Market discounts, original issue discounts and market premiums on debt securities are accreted/amortized to interest income over the life of the security with a corresponding increase/decrease in the cost basis of that security.
+Market discounts, original issue discounts and market premiums on debt securities are accreted/amortized to interest income over the life of the security with a corresponding increase/decrease in the cost basis of that security using the yield to maturity method, or where applicable, the first call date of the security.
 Dividends representing a return of capital or capital gains, if any, are reflected as a reduction of cost and/or as a realized gain.